Client

 Tools

-Tyut was born out of a frustration with the education system’s reliance on memorization over mastery.
-As one of the platform’s co-founders, I led the product from concept to MVP — designing a digital learning space that connected students with subject-matter experts for personalized tutoring.
-The goal was to make concept-first education accessible, intuitive, and scalable — especially for students seeking clarity, not just exam prep.
+Tyut is an EdTech platform created to move away from rote memorization and instead focus on concept-driven, personalized learning.
+Born from frustration with an education system that often prioritizes memorization over true understanding, As one of its co-founders, I helped bring the platform to life.
+I led the product from its initial concept through to the MVP stage, designing a digital space where students can connect with subject-matter experts for tailored tutoring.
+The goal was to make concept-first education accessible, intuitive, and scalable, especially for students looking for deeper clarity rather than just exam preparation.

 Build a tutoring experience that prioritizes deep understanding over cramming